core.solver

 | batch_size | int | Number of concurrent user requests. | 1 |

 | precision | str | Numerical format.
-Lower precision (INT8/INT4) reduces memory pressure and speeds up the Decoding phase. | 'fp16' |
+Lower precision reduces memory pressure and speeds up the decode phase. | 'fp16' |

-| efficiency | float | Compute utilization efficiency, primarily affecting the Pre-fill phase. | 0.5 |
+| efficiency | float | Compute utilization efficiency, primarily affecting the prefill phase. | 0.5 |

 Returns